Monty Python and the Holy Grail: Reception and legacy

 The Black Knight's helmet.
 His lines, "Tis but a scratch" and "It's just a flesh wound…" are often quoted.

 The film's reputation grew over time.
 In 2000, readers of Total Film magazine voted Holy Grail the fifth-greatest comedy film of all time.
 The next Python film, Life of Brian, was ranked first.
 A 2006 poll of Channel 4 viewers on the 50 Greatest Comedy Films saw Holy Grail placed sixth (with Life of Brian again topping the list).
 In 2011, an ABC prime-time special, Best in Film: The Greatest Movies of Our Time, counted down the best films chosen by fans based on results of a poll conducted by ABC and People.
 Holy Grail was selected as the second best comedy after Airplane!
 In 2016, Empire magazine ranked Holy Grail 18th in their list of the 100 best British films (Life of Brian was ranked 2nd), their entry stating, "Elvis ordered a print of this comedy classic and watched it five times.
 If it's good enough for the King, it's good enough for you."

 In a 2017 interview at Indiana University in Bloomington, John Cleese expressed disappointment with the film's conclusion. "'The ending annoys me the most...It ends the way it does because we couldn't think of any other way'".
 However, scripts for the film and notebooks that are among Michael Palin's private archive, which he donated to the British Library in 2017, do document at least one alternative ending that the troupe considered: "a battle between the knights of Camelot, the French, and the Killer Rabbit of Caerbannog".
 Due to the film's small production budget, that idea for a "much pricier option" was discarded by the Pythons in favour of the ending with "King Arthur getting arrested", which Palin deemed "cheaper" and "funnier".

-Review aggregator Rotten Tomatoes offers a 91% approval rating from reviews of 126 critics, with an average rating of 8.40/10.
+Review aggregator Rotten Tomatoes offers a 92% approval rating from reviews of 131 critics.
 The consensus reads, "A cult classic as gut-bustingly hilarious as it is blithely ridiculous, Monty Python and the Holy Grail has lost none of its exceedingly silly charm."
 On Metacritic, the film has a score of 91 out of 100 based on 24 critics' reviews, indicating "universal acclaim".